CoderTiger/MightyTerrainMesh/README.md

 1. Add mesh collider on loading mesh (configurable in inspector).
 2. Set layer as "Ground" on loading mesh (configurable in inspector).
 3. Name mesh gameobject with its ID as the tail on creating preview.
+4. Introduce LoadMode (as below) to load terrain data by strategy.
+4.1.
+SpeedOptimized: load meshes of all levels of detail when active.
+4.2.
+MemoryOptimized: only load mesh of the active level of detail, and load the other resources only if necessary.

 # MightyTerrainMesh
 A Unity Plugin for Converting Terrain 2 Mesh with LOD & QaudTree infomation.